VISION, MISSION AND VALUES

 4.4 Reconsideration of Library Materials

 The library will review the selection of any specific materials upon written request from any member of the public.
-A completed copy of the form, “Materials Reconsideration Form”, is reviewed by the Chief Librarian in light of the criteria outlined in this policy.
+A completed copy of the form, “Materials Reconsideration Form”, is reviewed by the Library Director in light of the criteria outlined in this policy.
 A written response will be sent to the person or organization making the request.

-An appeal of the Chief Librarian’s decision may be made to the Chair of the Library Board by submitting, in writing, reasons for the appeal.
+An appeal of the Library Director’s decision may be made to the Chair of the Library Board by submitting, in writing, reasons for the appeal.
 A written response will be provided following consideration by the Library Board.

 4.5 Donations of Books and Other Materials